 - “Year of the Dig” by Danielle Mitchell

 A poem is a piece of writing which relies heavily on metaphor and symbolism to convey meaning.
+Check out this article if you want to learn how to write poetry.
 Poetry often takes on a songlike quality.
 The term ‘poetry’ encompasses an enormous variety of structures and forms.
 There’s no word limit for poetry—poems can be thousands of words long, or they can take up only one line or two lines.

 - “The Lady of Shalott” by Alfred Tennyson